More Thoughts On Net School Spending

 Local elected officials are the most trusted elected officials in the country, people believe their local officials more than Congress.
 With the increase of social media usage by local officials and the decrease in local news, local elected officials have taken on the role of providing information about local matters to their constituents.
 With this role comes the responsibility to provide accurate and verified information to the best of their ability.

 This post by School Committee Member Batory goes against this.
 Artificial intelligence models are known to output wrong information and hallucinate.
 That’s why it’s best practice to use AI responsibly and ethically by verifying the output and making sure the information is correct.
 I personally don’t use AI much, but when I do I make sure the information it provides is correct.
 In my view Batory failed to responsibly verify this information.
 Whether intentional or unintentional such irresponsibility only fuels more distrust in our government institutions, especially when such inaccurate information is stated with such confidence.
-It also wastes peoples energy debating important issues such as school funding when the foundational facts of such debate are incorrect.
+It also wastes people’s energy debating important issues such as school funding when the foundational facts of such debate are incorrect.
 If you go to the post and check out the comments and shares, there is already a lot of debate about her post, but nobody is refuting the misinformation that she helped to spread.

-As a resident of Pittsfield, I’m frustrated by the disregarded for basic fact checking and the ethical responsibilities she has as a School Committee member.
+As a resident of Pittsfield, I’m frustrated by the disregard for basic fact checking and the ethical responsibilities she has as a School Committee member.
 As a former School Committee member who put a lot of time into understanding the role and the functioning of school systems and admit when I don’t fully understand something, I’m flabbergasted by the complete disregard for taking the time to fully understand the role rather than just typing prompts into ChatGPT and taking what is says as gospel.
 Being a School Committee member takes time and commitment that cannot and should not be outsourced to AI.
 This is Trump level behavior, and Pittsfield and our students deserve better than this.

 This isn’t the first time I’ve seen inaccurate and unverified AI information from Batory, and I’m certain this won’t be the last.
 There is a lot more I could say on this subject, but I think this is enough for one blog post.